“This world is huge, and there is so much space for everyone to do something great.”

 Americana harmony nutshell.
 How lucky for all musicians, and fret players especially, to have such a system of tuned up pitches to make harmony right under our fingertips in the piano.
-Mathematically built right into the necks of our guitars, with strings over frets we really get the best of both; a flexibility in tuning ancient single note melody pitches by various bendings and vibratos and the modern 17th century pitches of super precision, often termed as the 'equal temper' tuned pitches, which are stackable into any chord imaginable.
+Mathematically built right into the necks of our guitars, with strings over frets we really get the best of both; a flexibility in tuning ancient single note melody pitches by various bendings and vibratos and the modern 17th century invention of 12 pitches of super precision, termed all throughout this e-book as the 'equal temper' tuned pitches, which are stackable into any chord imaginable.
 Imagine that :)

 For in our Americana musics we can express with single notes ideas that lean towards the pitches of the natural tuned scale and its Americana pure blue hue, while we can also have supportive bass line and the chords, whose stacked pitches require a high precision of tuning to properly (aurally in tune) function through all 12 paired key centers simultaneously.
 This gives the artist a consistent aural rock (bass note) and hard spot (chord) to lean their natural pitches into.
 In AmerAfroEuroLatin musics, we need both to bring the magics